andreas-schwenk/pysell/README.md

 Then start a local web server (e.g. using `python3 -m http.server 8000`) and open `web/index.html` (e.g. `localhost:8000/web/`, if your port number is 8000).
 The uncompressed JavaScript code in directory `web/src/` is interpreted as module.

 To update `sell.py` after any change in the JavaScript code, and run `python3 build.py` in order to update variable `html` in file `sell.py`.

+Structure of the repository:

+- `sell.py` mainly compiles an input file to a JSON file.
+The generation of HTML output files can be found at the end.
+HTML/CSS/JavaScript template code is inserted by `build.py`.
+- `build.py` builds and minifies the JavaScript code in path `web/src/`, inserts it into `web/index.html` and finally writes the self-contained HTML file into `sell.py`.
+- `docs/` contains the logo, as well as the [showcase](`https://andreas-schwenk.github.io/pysell/ex1.html`)
+- `examples/` contains example quizzes.
+- `web/` contains the front end, i.e. HTML/CSS/JavaScript code.
+- `web/index.html` is (a) used for testing; in this case, JavaScript code in path `web/src/` is loaded as module (b) used as template code for the final HTML insertion into `sell.py`
+- `web/build.js` is called by `build.py`.
+It uses `esbuild` to build and minify JavaScript code in path `web/src/`.
+Alternative build tools should also work without issues.